arduino/arduino-cloud-cli/README.md

 arduino-cloud-cli credentials init
 ```

-By default it will be created in the Arduino data directory (Arduino15).
+By default it will be created in the [Arduino data directory](https://support.arduino.cc/hc/en-us/articles/360018448279-Open-the-Arduino15-folder)
 You can specify a different destination folder with the `--dest-dir` option:

 ```bash